2025 NMWP Annual Unconference

 • Participants who will take part in the activities and events.
 There is no need to submit a proposal to be a Participant.
 Think of Participants as conference-goers who attend talks and panels, but do not give their own.

-Contributors will determine the documentation for the symposium by submitting their academic requirements for publication and by voting.
 A section of the NMWP website is devoted to the Unconference, where works and schedules can be accessed.
 Where possible and permissible, sessions will be recorded, and the recordings made available on NMWP’s YouTube channel; this applies to elements like panel or roundtable discussions of good practice and presentations of works.
 Recordings will follow all privacy and accessibility best management practices.

 Participants will not be merely attendees!
 The Unconference elements are intended to be workshops, roundtables, hack-a-thons, activist events, and other participatory sessions.
 We aim to have Participants create works and contribute to discussions; you just won’t have the responsibility of designing/hosting/managing elements.
 This is a great option for students new to digital literature, or folks who just want to play!